Date: 24 August 2015. Engine

 Note: I am

-catching the blog up to present.
+catching the website up to present.
 The following actually happened

 still in Carrabelle (imagine it) and one Friday morning I was